Jonathan Hager

 Jonathan Hager, Andreas Theiner, Sergio Montenegro, Andreas Nüchter, Matthias Jung

-This work implements two ports of the Real-Time Operating System RODOS on RISC-V. Specifically, the RV32E_ZICSR ISA variant is supported for QEMU.
-This enables easy development and testing.
+This work implements two ports of the Real-Time Operating System RODOS on RISC-V. The first port targets QEMU with the RV32E_ZICSR ISA variant.
+This enables easy development and testing without requiring additional hardware.
 The other port targets the BeagleV-Ahead board, which is an open-source RISC-V single board computer.
 RODOS provides benchmarks that give a rough estimate of the performance.
 These benchmarks are carried out on the BeagleV-Ahead board and compared to results of already existing ports.
-Our benchmarks show that this RISC-V port on the BeagleV-Ahead is about 20\% faster than other boards like an STM32F4.
+Our benchmarks show that this RISC-V port on the BeagleV-Ahead is about 20% faster than other boards like an STM32F4.
 This shows that RISC-V is a promising platform for future applications of RODOS.

 Blind Submission (Default)